uis-no/uis-thesis/README.md

 _I recommend to use only one of `\department` and `\faculty` to avoid overloading the page with information._
 Typically, `bachelor` and `master` thesis types should use `\department`, while the `phd` type may use `\faculty`.

+#### Photos on Cover Page

-If you specify the `photo` package option, the default is to use a department specific photo.
+- If you specify the `photo` package option, the default is to use a department specific photo.
   For example, for `ide` a photo named `photos/ide` will be used.

-If you want to use your own photo, for example a photo of your system, simply place the photo in the `photos` folder and specify the photo name using the `\photo` command.
+- If you want to use your own photo, for example a photo of your system, simply place the photo in the `photos` folder and specify the photo name using the `\photo` command.
   The usual image file types are supported.

 **Example:** Cover page with a photo placed in `photos/cern`.